icp4a/automation-decision-services-samples/samples/MachineLearningQuickTutorial/README.md

 In this task, you...
 - Import and explore a sample decision service.
-- Define a machine learning provider using Open Prediction Service.
+- Define a machine learning provider of type embedded.

 ## Step 1: Importing the sample decision service in Decision Designer